danielnemenyi/latoupiefolle/_notes/dialogue-1-pereira.md

 it has the collective discussions that contain, you know, harsh critiques coming from some members, and these discussions intercalate with the more historical pieces of research, and they could almost have done two separate books.
-For example, Stéphane Nadaud, when he writes about the reviews, says that the work is not collective, you know, lacks collectivity, I don't share this view.
+For example, [[Stéphane Nadaud]], when he writes about the reviews, says that the work is not collective, you know, lacks collectivity, I don't share this view.
 This is an editorial, collective object in the sense in which they allow for those discrepancies to show